Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

-Given a Demazure weave $\Sigma$, we have an injection $\iota_{\Sigma}$ from the set of crossings in the target to the set of crossings in the top: for a 6-valent vertex it is a bijection which exchanges left and right crossings, for a 4-valent vertex it is a bijection exchanging crossings, and for a 3-valent vertex the injection sends the crossing in the target to the right crossing in the source.
-We refer to the crossings not in the image of $\iota_{\Sigma}$ as {\it missing}.
-The following result is a characterization of the equivalence between Demazure weaves:
+Given a Demazure weave $\ww:\beta_2\to\beta_1$, we have an injection $\iota_{\ww}$ from the set of crossings in the bottom $\beta_1$ to the set of crossings in the top $\beta_2$.
+For a 6-valent vertex it is a bijection which exchanges left and right crossings, for a 4-valent vertex it is a bijection exchanging crossings, and for a 3-valent vertex the injection sends the crossing in the target to the right crossing in the source.
+We refer to the crossings not in the image of $\iota_{\ww}$ as {\it missing}.
+Note that the number of missing crossings equals the number of trivalent vertices and equals $\ell(\beta_2)-\ell(\beta_1)$.
+The following result is a characterization of the equivalence between Demazure weaves in a special case.